Nearshore Web Development Rates: Latin America 2026

 What Affects the Rate

 Engagement model matters too.
-Staff augmentation — where individual engineers join your team — typically comes at a lower per-person rate than a fully managed dedicated team, which includes project management, QA, and operational overhead.
+Staff augmentation, where individual developers join your team, typically comes at a lower per-person rate than a fully managed dedicated team with project management, QA, and operational overhead included.
 Custom project development is usually quoted as a fixed or capped engagement rather than a pure hourly rate.

 Beyond the Hourly Rate

 When evaluating nearshore costs, consider productivity, retention, ramp-up time, code quality, and the management burden on your existing team.
-The best nearshore engagements feel like an extension of your own organization, and the value of that integration far exceeds the hourly rate savings alone.
+The best nearshore engagements feel like an extension of your own organization.
+The value of that integration far exceeds the hourly rate savings alone.